Isle of Wight Guru

 Yes, I know this is a top 15 guide and here we are well beyond that.
 Stop complaining.
 It's too late to change it now.

 I can't help but imagine Michael Jackson operating the carousel at Neverland every time I go past Peter Pan's Funfair and Amusements on the seafront at Ryde.
-We've not been in, but it seems to be aimed at younger children (I would say pre-school or early years).
+It is aimed at younger children (I would say pre-school or early years) but it also has a good-sized amusement arcade with plenty of machines.
+I took my well-educated friend there for a 40th birthday outing and had to explain to him how a 2p machine works.

 Peter Pan's gets mixed reviews, but it might fill a bit of time, and there is a crazy golf bit for older children and competitive dads.
 It is one of those places that insists you purchase tokens that you are then stuck with when it starts to rain.